Technigo/project-portfolio/README.md

 PLEASE SWAP INFORMATION FOR YOUR OWN 😉

-### Hi, I'm Technigo! 👋
+### Hi, I'm Andrej! 👋

 Welcome to my first React portfolio project!
-I am Technigo, a student who has completed Sprint 2 of the boot camp and is now taking my skills to the next level.
+I am Andrej, a student who has completed Sprint 2 of the boot camp and is now taking my skills to the next level.
 This portfolio showcases my mastery of React concepts, implementing components, props, hooks, and web APIs to create a dynamic and interactive website.

 By breaking down the project into reusable components and efficiently passing data with props, I've ensured a well-structured and organized codebase.
 Utilizing React hooks, particularly the useState hook, has allowed me to manage reactive data and create an engaging user experience.